I’m a cosmologist, and a Professor at University College London.

 I am a Fellow of the Higher Education Academy.
 Previously, as a postgraduate and postdoc, I taught various maths and cosmology courses.

 I am the primary author and maintainer of tangos and pynbody, codes for analysing the output from numerical simulations.
-Pynbody has been acknowledged in more than 250 publications across multiple fields.
+Pynbody has been acknowledged in almost 300 publications across multiple fields.
 The GM Galaxies project has recently also published our initial conditions generator, genetIC.